eichmeierbr/eichmeierbr.github.io/work/readme.md

 ### Mechanical Engineering Intern: Summer 2017

-After my Sophomre year I worked at SDL to mount a custom screen into a 2.5" server drive bay.
+After my Sophomore year I worked at SDL to mount a custom screen into a 2.5" server drive bay.
 The device mounts the screen to a custom hinge, which connects to a miniature linear slide rail mounted inside the drive bay.
 The slide extends the screen from the housing to a viewing position.
 When housed, a touch latch connects to the hinge to secure the screen from unintended deployment.
 I designed the system to use two separate sets of electronics: the primary screen and the secondary data relay.
 This two-stage electronics setup allows users to access the screen without compromising security to the rest of the server.
 Additional design considerations include EMI protection, secure mounting, and practical machinability.

 <p align="center">
   <img align="center" src="images/sdl/housing_multiview.png" width="500"/>